-Membership with UIDP is by invitation.
-The association maintains a standing Membership Committee that reviews queries from interested parties and, working with the UIDP staff, determine whether an invitation is warranted.
+Membership with UIDP is by invitation (effective December 2018).
+The association maintains a standing Membership Committee that reviews queries from interested parties and, working with UIDP staff, determines whether an invitation is warranted.

 UIDP sees value in remaining a selective organization to enable productive meetings and collegial relationships among its member representatives.
 It strives to balance these characteristics with the expectation that its membership will include leading research-intensive universities from throughout the world and innovation companies seeking to maximize their academic engagement programs.
 For select and limited purposes, non-members can participate in UIDP activities and gain access to many of the organization’s learnings.